radcamp/radcamp.github.io/LatinAmerica2026/exercises/fastq-qc.md

 raw data.

 ## Exploring the seadragon data
-We will be reanalysing RAD-Seq data from seadragons (*Phyllopteryx taeniolatus*) sampled from across across New South Wales, Victoria and Tasmania, and published in [Klanten *et al.* 2020 - Genomic and morphological evidence of distinct populations in the endemic common (weedy) seadragon *Phyllopteryx taeniolatus* (Syngnathidae)
+We will be looking at data quality for RAD-Seq data from seadragons (*Phyllopteryx taeniolatus*) sampled from across across New South Wales, Victoria and Tasmania, and published in [Klanten *et al.* 2020 - Genomic and morphological evidence of distinct populations in the endemic common (weedy) seadragon *Phyllopteryx taeniolatus* (Syngnathidae)